xtechd/edudbg/README.md

 - **Step Into Button**: Execute the program one instruction at a time.

+- **Step Over Button**: Execute the instructions but doesn't enter the functions.

 - **Continue Button**: Resume execution until the next breakpoint is hit.

 - **Breakpoint Address Input**: Enter the memory address where you want to set a breakpoint.